 Submissions for fellowship are currently closed.
 If you are a member of the BCLA, you will receive an email notification once these re-open, or we recommend to visit this page for regular updates.

 Applicants must be current members of the Association.
 Documentary evidence in support of the application should also be submitted.

-To gain a Fellowship of the BCLA, members of the Association (excluding online and student members) must be awarded 50 points by the academic committee and subsequently satisfy the committee of their contact lens and / or anterior eye credentials in an oral assessment based on the evidence presented.
+To gain a Fellowship of the BCLA you need to be a Full Member of the Association (i.e. this excludes new professional grades and affiliates).
+You must be awarded 50 points by the academic committee and satisfy the contact lens and / or anterior eye credentials in an oral assessment based on the evidence presented.
 Points can be awarded for any combination of the following achievements:

 a.
 Contact lens practice development initiatives

 b.
 Development of staff training initiatives in contact lenses

 e.
 Supervision of students specifically in contact lenses (in practice or within a training institution).
 Supervision of a pre-registration optometry student or trainee contact lens optician will not be considered unless evidence can be provided to show that this goes beyond basic spherical soft and rigid lens fitting